-New sales employees in China decreased 0.5% for the three months ended March 31, 2009, as compared to the same period in 2008.
-Overall, sales employees in China increased 17.2%.
+New sales employees in China decreased 13.9% and 9.2% for the three and six months ended June 30, 2009, respectively, as compared to the same periods in 2008.
+Total sales employees in China increased 10.1% as of June 30, 2009 compared to prior year.

-We believe the fiscal year 2009 net sales in China should increase slightly year over year, primarily as a result of improved store productivity and continuing growth of nutrition clubs.
+We believe the fiscal year 2009 net sales in China should increase slightly year over year, primarily as a result of improved store productivity and continued expansion of nutrition clubs.
+We also expect to apply for additional direct selling provincial licenses during the second half of 2009.